cloudspokes/tco2go/README.md

 The app was originally built using the `sidemenu` starter project.

+## Installing Ionic

+Ionic uses PhoneGap under the hood.
+Ionic has a good ["Getting Started" doc](http://ionicframework.com/getting-started/) to get everthing installed and running.

 ## iOS Build Errors

 I encountered the following error when running `ionic build ios`